A Dieudonn\'e theory for analytic p-divisible groups and applications to Shimura varieties: Analytic -divisible groups

 The analytic Weil pairing $u_{\Gs^D}$ then yields an identification

 In particular, if $K$ is a $p$-adic field, or more generally if $C(-1)^{\Gal_K}=0$, taking Galois fixed points on each side of the above equality yields

 \end{remark}

 With our definition of the Cartier dual, we can now define polarizations. \begin{definition} Let $\Gs \rightarrow S$ be a dualizable analytic $p$-divisible group.
-A (quasi-)polarization is a (quasi-)isogeny $\lambda\colon \Gs \rightarrow \Gs^D$ such that $\lambda^D = -\lambda$ under the natural identification $(\Gs^D)^D=\Gs$.
+A polarization (resp. quasi-polarization) is an isogeny (resp. a quasi-isogeny) $\lambda\colon \Gs \rightarrow \Gs^D$ such that $\lambda^D = -\lambda$ under the natural identification $(\Gs^D)^D=\Gs$.
 A polarization is called principal if $\lambda$ is an isomorphism. \end{definition} Using Theorem \ref{thm: extending Fargues' equivalence of categories}, one easily sees that a quasi-polarization is equivalent to the data of a perfect pairing of $\Q_p$-local systems

-for which $\Lie(\Gs)(1) \sub V_p\Gs\otimes_{\Q_p}\Os_S$ is its own orthogonal subspace.
+for which $\Lie(\Gs) \otimes \Os_v(1) \sub V_p\Gs\otimes_{\Q_p}\Os_S$ is its own orthogonal subspace.
 Moreover, the quasi-polarization is a principal polarization if and only if the pairing restricts to a perfect pairing on $T_p\Gs$.

 We now collect some properties of dualizable analytic $p$-divisible groups.
-We can strengthen Corollary \ref{cor: pdiv groups on product of points} by restricting to dualizable $p$-divisible groups as follow. \begin{proposition} Let $S=\Spa((\prod_i R_i)[\tfrac{1}{(\varpi_i)}],\prod_i R_i)$ be a product of points and let $0\leq d \leq n$.
+We can strengthen Corollary \ref{cor: pdiv groups on product of points} by restricting to dualizable $p$-divisible groups as follows. \begin{proposition} Let $S=\Spa((\prod_i R_i)[\tfrac{1}{(\varpi_i)}],\prod_i R_i)$ be a product of points.
 Then the natural map